aoijs/website/src/content/docs/functions/voiceID.md

 ---
 title: $voiceID
-description: $voiceID will return the current or given voice ID of an user.
+description: $voiceID will return the current or given voice ID of a user.
 id: voiceID
 ---

-`$voiceID` will return the current or given voice ID of an user.
+`$voiceID` will return the current or given voice ID of a user.

 ## Usage